iStock

 Industry leaders like Nest, Arlo and Ring will likely announce new home security cameras in 2022.
 We expect to see improvements in AI and battery life, plus small changes to their design and overall feature set.
 But what we hope mist of all, is that any new models continue to work with users' existing systems.
 That way, a new camera can be added to an old system with minimal effort and financial outlay.

-In 2020 budget smart home company Wyze re-introduce AI person detection for its $20 indoor smart camera.
-The feature disappeaedr with a software update in January 2020 due to a decision made by the technology's provider.
-Wyze did create its own AI and roll that out to its camera for free in 2020.
+In 2020, budget smart home company Wyze re-introduced AI person detection for its $20 indoor smart camera.
+The feature disappeared with a software update in January 2020 due to a decision made by the technology provider.
+Wyze created its own AI and rolled it out to its camera for free in 2020.
 We expect to see new smart budget security cameras enter the market in 2022.
 We urge buyers to think carefully before paying for cut-price smart home products, especially with expensive features like AI motion detection.

 Video doorbell

-Another device which doesn't need annual updates is the video doorbell.
+Another device that doesn't need annual updates is the video doorbell.
 Ring offers a range of options, and some got updated in 2020.
-In 2021, we saw newer models introduced, like Google Nest Doorbell (Battery) and Ring Video Doorbell 4.
-Each with extended battery life for the wireless models, higher-resolution cameras, and improved artificial intelligence with motion detection. .
+In 2021, we saw newer models introduced, like the Google Nest Doorbell (Battery) and Ring Video Doorbell 4.
+Each has extended battery life for the wireless models, higher-resolution cameras, and improved artificial intelligence with motion detection.

-In 2021, Amazon-owned Ring increase its smart home product portfolio with the company's first smart light bulbs recently passing through the FCC. it also launched new smart flood light cams and other new smart lighting accessories.
-For 2022, the company launched new smart home security system with built in Wi-Fi 6 router.
-The new Ring Alarm Pro Security Kit comes with an eero Wi-Fi 6 router built-in to the Base station to provide exceptional connectivity and security.
+In 2021, Amazon-owned Ring increase its smart home product portfolio with the company's first smart light bulbs recently passing through the FCC.
+It also launched new smart flood light cams and other smart lighting accessories.
+For 2022, the company launched a new smart home security system with a built-in Wi-Fi 6 router.
+The new Ring Alarm Pro Security Kit has an eero Wi-Fi 6 router built-in to the Base station to provide exceptional connectivity and security.

-Whether you upgrade to a new video doorbell depends on which model you already have, and if you think improved video quality or a smart new design will really be worth the investment.
-We'd say probably not, but if you are yet to buy a video doorbell, 2022 is a great time to do so, with plenty of options to consider.
+Whether you upgrade to a new video doorbell depends on which model you already have and whether you think improved video quality or a smart new design will be worth the investment.
+We'd say probably not, but if you haven't bought one yet, 2022 is a great time to do so, with plenty of options to consider.

 Connected thermostat

-Nest's third-generation Learning Thermostat was three years old by the end of 2020 and it's still a viable smart thermostat for your to consider.
-We do wonder if a new model is on the way in 2022, especially as new modesl are being introduced this year.
-For instanced rival Ecobee has new models along with Amazon introduced a new smart thermostat powered by Honeywell.
-And recently GE Lighting, a Savant Home company launched in 2022 a new smart thermostat.
+Nest's third-generation Learning Thermostat was three years old by the end of 2020, and it's still a viable smart thermostat for you to consider.
+We wonder if a new model is coming in 2022, especially as new models are being introduced this year.
+For instance, rival Ecobee has new models, and Amazon introduced a new smart thermostat powered by Honeywell.
+And recently, GE Lighting, a Savant Home company, launched 2022 a new smart thermostat.

 For 2022, the Ecobee Smart Thermostat is a very safe bet as the Cync Smart Thermostat.
 But if you'd rather buy into a Nest system, we still recommend the Nest 3rd Gen Thermostat.
 It is an electronic, programmable and Wi-Fi-enabled smart thermostat which is easy to set-up and works with Google Assistant.
 If you are an Amazon Alexa home, the Amazon Smart Thermostat will work for you .
-But no matter which ever one you buy, check to see if you need a C-Wire.
-Most smart thermostats require a C-Wire or sell a C-Wire adapter kit so it can work with your HVAC system.
+But no matter whichever one you buy, check to see if you need a C-Wire.
+Most smart thermostats require a C-Wire or sell a C-Wire adapter kit to work with your HVAC system.

 Garden tech

-One of the more niche sectors of the smart home market, but one which is nonetheless growing.
-Since 2019, we have seen weather-resistant outdoor speakers from Sonos, a robotic lawn mower from iRobot, maker of the Roomba vacuum cleaners.
-And now, WORX a maker of The Landroid has added their smartest, safest, most innovative robo mower to the market and Philips Hue is continuing to expand the range of outdoor smart lighting.
+This is one of the more niche sectors of the smart home market, but one that is nonetheless growing.
+Since 2019, we have seen weather-resistant outdoor speakers from Sonos and a robotic lawn mower from iRobot, the maker of Roomba vacuum cleaners.
+Now, WORX, the maker of The Landroid, has added its smartest, safest, and most innovative robot mower to the market, and Philips Hue is continuing to expand its range of outdoor smart lighting.

 These all make for worthwhile purchases in 2022 (and the WORX mower is on sale).
-Our advice would be to focus on the 'smart garden' in 2022.
+We advise focusing on the 'smart garden' in 2022.
 We wouldn't be surprised to see outdoor lighting options from Ikea and Lifx to rival the Hue range.

-Smart irrigation system like those from Rachio are also worth looking at in 2022.
-These are on a slower update cycle than most, so fitting one in time for the summer is likely a safe bet — and in any case, we doubt a new model would make you envious, as the current offerings are already packed full of useful features to keep your garden watered and healthy.
+Smart irrigation systems like those from Rachio are also worth considering in 2022.
+These have a slower update cycle than most, so fitting one in time for the summer is likely a safe bet.
+In any case, we doubt a new model would make you envious, as the current offerings are already packed full of useful features to keep your garden watered and healthy.

 Window blinds

-Ikea's cut-price smart window blinds finally arrived in late-2019.
-These seriously undercut the competition and tap into the company's existing Tradfri smart home ecosystem.
-But they lack some features for now, like the ability to open and close in sync with sunrise and sunset.
+Ikea's cut-price smart window blinds finally arrived in late 2019late 2019.
+These blinds seriously undercut the competition and tap into the company's existing Tradfri smart home ecosystem.
+However, they currently lack some features, like the ability to open and close in sync with sunrise and sunset.

-Features like this can be added via a software update, but what's interesting to us if whether other companies follow suit and offer low-price smart blinds of their own.
-Ikea's entry into the market might force pricier companies like Lutron, Pella and Somfy to offer something cheaper.
+Features like this can be added via a software update, but what's interesting to us is whether other companies follow suit and offer low-priced smart blinds.
+Ikea's entry into the market might force pricier companies like Lutron, Pella, and Somfy to offer something cheaper.

 As with most categories listed here, we recommend waiting to see if any new models will arrive in 2022.
-If not — and if the Ikea options fit your needs or Somfy's new controls— then we would say go for it; extra features could well come along via future software updates.
+If not—and if the Ikea options fit your needs or Somfy's new controls—then we would say go for it; extra features could well be added via future software updates.

 Best Motorized Blinds for Your Smart Homewww.youtube.com